 Many HVAC manufacturers take great pains to protect the fan from the elements including keeping the fan from getting wet.

-It is important with a condenser fan motor that the fan motor be protected from moisture.
-Most condenser fan motors have a closed motor housing to keep moisture from getting into the motor or windings of the condenser fan motor.
+It is important with a condenser fan motor that the fan motor is protected from moisture.
+Most condenser fan motors have a closed motor housing to keep moisture from getting into the motor or windings of the fan motor.

 The condensing unit fan blade sticks and will not turn when the unit kicks on.
-Usually this is a result of moisture and rust which will prevent the motor from turning even though is has power on it.
-Sometimes a quick flip with a screw driver (being very careful when doing it) will get it started again.
+Usually, this is a result of moisture and rust which will prevent the motor from turning even though it has power on it.
+Sometimes a quick flip with a screwdriver (being very careful when doing it) will get it started again.

 On condensing unit fan replacements there is usually a plug on the bottom or top of the motor.
 The part of the motor facing down should have the plug removed to allow water to drain out of the motor in case water gets into it.

 Additionally, it is important to make sure the fan blade rotation is correct.
 The air should be blowing up from the unit as the fan blade pulls air through the coil and discharges it out the top.
 Many aftermarket motors have a wiring diagram on the motor for reversing rotation so that air is being pulled through the motor.

 A Closer Look: Learn more about capacitors used in HVAC

 Catching Flack with the Fan Motor Repair – Condenser Fan Motor Repair